Computer Information Systems: Beginning (CISB)

 Using PowerPoint to plan, design, and produce effective presentations.
 Includes creating charts, diagrams, and storyboards; developing appropriate text content; and adding sound, animation, and movies.

-CISB 60 Machine Learning in Business
+CISB 60 Machine and Deep Learning in Business

 3.5 Units (Degree Applicable)